crocs-muni/DiSSECT/README.md

 Thanks to Ján Jančár for help with the curve database and CRoCS members for fruitful discussions.
 Computational resources were supplied by the project "e-Infrastruktura CZ" (e-INFRA LM2018140) provided within the program Projects of Large Research, Development and Innovations Infrastructures.

-# Running DiSSECT
+# Installation

-We highly recommend using DiSSECT in Docker, as it avoids potential issues on the boundary of Sage and Python environments.
-If you still want to run DiSSECT locally, see the Local setup section.
+We recommend to use DiSSECT in Docker, as it avoids potential issues on the boundary of Sage and Python environments.
+If you still want to run DiSSECT locally, see the [Local setup](#local-setup) section.

-## Docker
+## Docker container

 Clone this repository and build docker image.